xernois/backend/readme.md

 });
 ```

-> PS: this means that you can easily create multiple server instance listening on differents ports.
+> PS: This means that you can easily create multiple server instances listening on different ports.

 ### 🧭 controller/route

-Controllers are classes that contains one ore more route and it can have a default path affecting all it's routes.
+Controllers are classes that contain one or more routes and can have a default path that affects all of it's routes.

 ```js
 import { Controller, Method, Response, Request, Route } from '@xernois/easy-backend';